microsoft/TechConnect2025-Lab210/skillable/exercise1.md

 **Build M365 Declarative Agents & API Actions with Copilot Studio Workshop**

--->In this lab you’ll work with Microsoft Copilot Studio to build your first copilot using Generative answers, you’ll then publish this copilot to Microsoft Teams.-->>
+-->In this lab you’ll work with Microsoft Copilot Studio to build your first declarative agent , you’ll then publish this copilot to Microsoft 365 Copilot

 In the second half of this workshop, you'll extend your copilot with an out of the box connector